Li-Heng-LH/JavaProfessionalWorkOut/advanced-class-design/README.md

 ### Overriding ###
 * Method signature has to be the same.
 * Rules:
-  * Return type must be the same or a subclass
+  * Return currencyType must be the same or a subclass
   * Access modifier must be the same or more accessible
   * Exceptions must be the same or subclass
   * The methods must not be static --> we cannot override static methods